Ceici92/CeciliasBlog/content/posts/RL_1.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/RL_1/TrainingLoop.png?raw=true "Training Loop")

-The initialization of this class will be the core of our playground during the next part of this article, because there is a lot of parameters to change.
+The initialization of this class will be the core of our playground during the next post about this model, because there is a lot of parameters to change.
 The initialization concerns all the parameters of the model that will act during the training : the qnetwork, the doer, the learner, and the ERs list.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/RL_1/TrainingLoop2.png?raw=true "Training Loop 2")